 Her high-contrast design really works for me visually, too – the red and gold really pop out against dark fur, giving her the appearance of a cocky, flashy thief – almost a fun prankster – rather than just a pest.
 And who doesn’t love the ol’ “phantom thief” trope?
 Even the would-be villainous monsters in this series are oh-so charming.

-My favorite element, though, is the how the feathers and stones on her body seem like trophies; this little scrapper is flaunting the shiny objects and animal parts she’s stolen like some punk doing the decorative equivalent of running her mouth.
+My favorite element, though, is the how the feathers and stones on her body seem like trophies; this little scrapper is flaunting the shiny objects and animal parts she’s stolen like the punk she is, flashing off her ill-gotten goods.
 The thing that gets me, though, is that she’s clearly lost her ear in a fight and replaced it with a stolen feather, which feels like a delightful middle-finger to “the haters”.
-Strike her down, she just comes back more fabulous.
+Strike her down, she comes back even more fabulous.

 Come to think of it, do all Sneasel have just the one ear, or are they born with two?
 Do we only ever see the mangled ones because losing an ear is some sort of tribal “coming-of-age” or hazing ritual?
 The latter would make some amount of sense with her occupying the venn diagram space between “stray animal” and “street gangster”, but none of the flavor text ever gives that much to us.
 Let your imaginations run wild, then.